kmarkus/lsdbus/README.md

 ### Introspection

-The fourth parameter of `lsdbus.proxy:new` is typically a string interface name, whose XML is then retrieved using the standard D-Bus introspection interfaces and converted to a Lua representation using `lsdb.xml_fromstr(xml)`.
+The fourth parameter of `lsdbus.proxy.new` is typically a string interface name, whose XML is then retrieved using the standard D-Bus introspection interfaces and converted to a Lua representation using `lsdb.xml_fromstr(xml)`.
 It is available as `proxy.intf`.